Kai Bae Beach Tourist Guide

 Roadside offers the usual hotch-potch of restaurants, bars, tailors, internet cafes, minimarts etc. At the very north of the beach, opposite Cliff Beach Resort, there’s ‘ Walking Street’, a small side street lined with bars and cheap restaurants.
 If you just need the simple things in life, a cold beer, cheap Thai food and a chit-chat with an expat bar owner you’ll find it here.

 Close by ‘Sir Henry Morgan Pirates Pub’ serves up food cooked by a chef from St Petersburg to minibus loads of Eastern European visitors who probably don’t realise Sir Henry Morgan was Welsh and never made it to South-east Asia.
-It’s a lovely teakwood building with a tacky lighthouse outside and rates very highly on the Russian ‘Tourist-trap-ometer’
+It’s a lovely teakwood building with a tacky lighthouse outside and rates very highly on the Russian ‘Tourist-trap-ometer’.
+But as of Nov 17 it’s shuttered and for sale.
+Hopefully a new owner can revive it’s fortunes as it s a lovely building.

 On the opposite side of the street more mini-shop units of not more than 8 or 9 sqm in area, line one side of the road.
 Most are closed now and those that are open won’t hold your attention for long.
 Opposite are a couple of bars which tend to change owners annually.
 One is currently called ‘Boobs’ – enough said.

 These hide what was Koh Chang’s only crazy golf course which is located behind them, barely visible from the road.
-Nine holes of fun for all the family, provided the family have very low expectations and are easily pleased.
+Nine holes of fun for all the family, provided the family had extremely low expectations.
 Needless to say, that too has been closed for a couple of years.

 Just south, ‘339 Avenue’ offers a more upmarket shopping experience, well that was the plan.
 But it turns out Kai Bae isn’t quite ready for a sophisticated retail experience.
 The roadside shops are only half occupied at present those at the rear of the plaza are deathly quiet and many have never been occupied.
 So, in keeping with the rest of the area, most businesses there have closed too and the restaurants change names / owners every year or so.
 The place is crumbling slowly.